Letting the tiger out of its cage: bosonic coding without concatenation: Tiger and liger surface Codes

 We obtain upper and lower bounds on the distance,

 by choosing other logical \(Z\) operators that act on more modes, but that rotate each mode by a smaller angle.
 These bounds differ by an order $O(m)$ term in the limit of large system size.

+The intuition behind the upper bounds of $d_Z$ is as follows.
 Using \(Z\)-type stabilizers, we can "smear" our original logical operator into one that acts on $m$ rows of modes, rotating each mode by $\pi/m$.
-As Fig.~\ref{fig:XZ_string}(c) shows, each physical mode in the green-colored rows is acted by an $\exp(\pm i \pi \hat{n}/m)$ phase shift, and physical modes in each green-colored row contribute $4r \sin^2\frac{\pi}{2m}$ to the Euclidean distance.
+As Fig.~\ref{fig:XZ_string}(c) shows, each physical mode in the green-colored rows is acted by an $\exp(\pm i \pi \hat{n}/m)$ phase shift, and physical modes in each green-colored row contribute $4r \sin^2\frac{\pi}{2m}$ to the squared Euclidean distance.

 During the smearing process, we also generate phase shifts in the first column as shown in Fig.~\ref{fig:XZ_string}(c) because of the periodic boundary conditions between the left and right sides.
 The first column contributes a $ 4 \sum_{j=1}^{m-1}\sin^2 \frac{(m-j)\pi}{m}$ term in the upper bound of $d_Z$.
 Intuitively, for a fixed $m$, we can linearly increase $d_Z$ by increasing $r$ because we add more $m\sin^2 \frac{\pi}{2m}$ terms to the lower and upper bounds.